RediSearch/RediSearch/docs/Threading.md

 > **On the left-hand side, all queries are handled one after the other.
 On the right side, each query is given it time-slice to run.
 Notice that while the total time for all queries remain the same, queries 3 and 4 finish much faster.**

 The same approach is applied to indexing.
-If a document is big and tokenizing and indexing it will block redis for a long time - we break that into many smaller iterations and allow redis to do other things instead of blocking for a very long time.
+If a document is big and tokenizing and indexing it will block Redis for a long time - we break that into many smaller iterations and allow Redis to do other things instead of blocking for a very long time.
 In fact, in the case of indexing there is enough work to be done in parallel using multiple cores - namely tokenizing and normalizing the document.
 This is especially effective for very big documents.

 As a side note - this could have been implemented with a single thread switching between all the query execution loops, but the code refactoring required for that was much larger, and the effect with reasonable load would have remained similar, so we opted to keep this for a future release.